ibelgin/Text-To-Speech-App/README.md

-# Text To Spech App
+# Text To Speech App

 This Text to Speech Was made using React native.